 I entered the estate planning field after my mother passed away some years ago.
 Her plan was well designed, but not fully implemented.
 Some parts were easy, because they were set up properly.
 She had transferred her home into her living trust.
 I was able to transfer that house to me, the only beneficiary, with two signatures and a visit to a Notary Public.
 Some parts were painful, taking substantial time and effort.
 For example, I inherited dozens of stock certificates issued to my step-father as far back as the 1950s.
 Despite his death over 10 years prior, my mom had never transferred ownership to herself or her trust.
 Some companies were sending dividends to a PO box closed in 2001.
 There was a lot of unnecessary work to straighten that out.

-I am currently enrolled at Golden Gate University in a graduate law program focused on estate planning.
+I hold a certificate in estate planning from Golden Gate University School of Law.
 I received my J.D., summa cum laude, from American University’s Washington College of Law in Washington, DC, in 1996.
 I graduated from U.C.
 Berkeley when New Wave was still popular.

 In my legal career, I have worked for federal judges, one of the largest law firms in the world, and the American Red Cross.
 When I started my estate planning practice, I had just completed a three month externship in the Alameda County Superior Court.
 In that position, I assisted a judge in various probate matters, including a multi-day trial over an estate accounting.

 I serve as a Temporary Judge in the Probate Department of the Superior Court of California, County of Alameda.
 I am also a member of a special panel of probate attorneys called upon by the local judges to serve as Special Administrator (in probate cases), Temporary Trustee (in trust cases) and Guardian Ad Litem (in various cases).